-We have invested a substantial portion of our assets in venture capital investments in privately held development stage or start-up companies.
+We have invested a substantial portion of our assets in privately held development stage or start-up companies.
 These businesses tend to lack management depth, to have limited or no history of operations and to have not attained profitability.
 Tiny technology companies are especially risky, involving scientific, technological and commercialization risks.
 Because of the speculative nature of these investments, these securities have a significantly greater risk of loss than traditional investment securities.
-Some of our venture capital investments will be complete losses or unprofitable, and some will never realize their potential.
+Some of our venture capital investments are likely to be complete losses or unprofitable, and some will never realize their potential.
 We have been and will continue to be risk seeking rather than risk averse in our approach to venture capital and other investments.
 Neither our investments nor an investment in our common stock is intended to constitute a balanced investment program.
-Losses on our investments could have a significant adverse effect on the value of our common stock.